LewisRB26/Quick-Menu/README.md

 Compatibility

--Requires iOS 14+
+1. Requires iOS 14+
--Requires iPhone 8 or newer
+2. Requires iPhone 8 or newer
--Best experienced on iPhone 15 Pro on iOS 26.2 or above (action button) -For Spotify shortcut to run, Spotify needs to be installed, but the shortcut is not required -This is a iOS shortcut only, its not going to run as intended on macOS
+3. Best experienced on iPhone 15 Pro on iOS 26.2 or above (action button)
+4. For Spotify shortcut to run, Spotify needs to be installed, but the shortcut is not required
+5. This is a iOS shortcut only, its not going to run as intended on macOS

 Install